ChrisWiegman/chriswiegman.com/content/posts/2016-11-12-i-have-a-voice.md

 ## It’s time to write again

 So with all that… It’s time to recognize that this site will always be a work in progress (including the content on it) just as much as any other product has been.
-It’s&nbsp;also time to remember I have a voice and that voice doesn’t have to only about WordPress.
-I’m&nbsp;still learning every day and now I need to remind myself it’s OK and, in fact, good to share those lessons.
+It’s also time to remember I have a voice and that voice doesn’t have to only about WordPress.
+I’m still learning every day and now I need to remind myself it’s OK and, in fact, good to share those lessons.

 I can’t wait.